Nearest neighbor empirical processes: Weak convergence under bracketing entropy

-\textbf{The limiting covariance.} The covariance of the limiting Gaussian proceess is particularly simple and meaningful: while the standard empirical process limiting covariance has the form $\cov(g_1,g_2)$ where the covariance is taken with respect to the underlying probability distribution, the limiting covariance obtained in Theorem \ref{weakcv:kNN} is just the same but with the conditional covariance operator (given $X = x$) hence switching from the full distribution to a local one.
-One important practical implication is that formulas for the variance of statistics resulting from the $k$-NN measure might be deduced easily from existing formulas valid for statistics obtained from the standard empirical measure.
-More precisely, we support the following plug-in principle: the variances is the same as that of the standard approach (that uses the full data) except that instead of computing it with respect to the whole sample, one would only use the $k$-nearest neighbors to build the variance estimate (an example is given right below).
-Also, in case there is no closed formula available for the variance and one would preferably rely on a bootstrap procedure, then the previous result advocates for the use of the $k$-NN measure to bootstrap new samples.
-This is beyond the scope of the present paper and left for further research.
+To obtain an accurate non-random estimate $ \tau_{n,k,x}$ of $\hat \tau_{n,k,x} $, one may leverage the empirical process equicontinuity \citep{wellner2007} to guarantee that $\hat \mu_{n,k ,x} $ has the same behaviour as a simpler measure, defined in the same way, but using $ \tau_{n,k,x}$ instead of $\hat \tau_{n,k,x} $.
+To conclude the proof, it remains to establish the desired weak convergence property for this simpler measure.
+This remaining point will follow from using weak convergence results for functions classes that might change with $n$ as in Theorem \ref{vdvw_weakcv} given in Section \ref{sec:def}.

-\textbf{Local linear nearest neighbor.} To illustrate the previous principle on the variance estimation for nearest neighbor estimates, we consider the ordinary least-squares problem localizing with the NN measure.
-This type of estimates are known under the name of local linear estimates \cite{fan1996} and are useful to estimate regression derivates \cite{ausset2021nearest}.
+\textbf{The limiting covariance.} The covariance of the limiting Gaussian proceess is particularly simple and meaningful: while the standard empirical process limiting covariance has the form $\cov(g_1,g_2)$ where the covariance is associated with the underlying probability distribution, the limiting covariance obtained in Theorem \ref{weakcv:kNN} is just the same but with the conditional covariance operator (given $X = x$) hence switching from the full distribution to a localized version.
+One important practical implication is that formulas for the variance of statistics resulting from the $k$-NN measure might be deduced easily from existing formulas valid for statistics obtained from the standard empirical measure. {More precisely, we support the following plug-in principle: variance estimates should be computed similarly to variance estimates of standard approaches, but instead of computing them with respect to the full data, one would only use the $k$-nearest neighbors (two examples are given in the next section). }